-It was 223 years ago today that Congress signed the law that created the Supreme Court, and a look back at the first court shows personal drama that included a justice dodging creditors, a failed suicide attempt and a Chief Justice who was America’s most-hated man, for a time.
+It was 224 years ago today that Congress signed the law that created the Supreme Court, and a look back at the first court shows personal drama that included a justice dodging creditors, a failed suicide attempt, and a chief justice who was America’s most hated man, for a time.

 The framers had made provisions for the court in Article III, Section 1, of the Constitution, but it took the Judiciary Act of 1789 to make the court a reality.

-In the first session ever in Congress, lawmakers passed Judiciary Act on September 24, 1789, which established the framework for the Supreme Court, as well as circuit and district courts and the Attorney General’s office.
+In the first session ever in Congress, lawmakers passed the Judiciary Act on September 24, 1789, which established the framework for the Supreme Court, as well as circuit and district courts and the attorney general’s office.

 President George Washington named six Supreme Court justices who were approved within two days by Congress.